Orbital magnetoelectric effect in nanoribbons of transition metal dichalcogenides: Discussions

 It is instructive to enquire into the effects that spatial inversion symmetry breaking may have on the orbital magnetoelectric response of zigzag edged nanoribbons extracted from MoS$_2$ bilayers.
-One may simulate it, in a simplistic way, by introducing a layer-dependent on-site potential $U$ to mimic the presence of an external electric field applied perpendicularly to the nanoribbon's layers.
-We choose $U=\pm0.2$eV for layers $1$ and $2$, respectively, and recalculate the induced OAM profiles in the presence of this perpendicular field.
+One may simulate it, in a simplistic way, by introducing a layer-dependent on-site potential $U_l$ to mimic the presence of an external electric field (gate bias) applied perpendicularly to the nanoribbon's layers.
+We choose $U_l=\mp0.2$eV, with $l=1,2$ for layers $1$ (top) and $2$ (bottom), respectively, and recalculate the induced OAM profiles in the presence of this perpendicular field.
 The results are shown in Fig. \ref{FigMain2L-WithGate}.
 The spatial symmetry breaking clearly brings a symmetric component to the induced total OAM accumulation profile, indicating that one may continuously tune the appearance of OME in these systems with the use of a gate bias.
+One may compute the current-induced orbital magnetization and orbital Hall accumulation in the gated 2L-MoS$_2$ ZZ-nanoribbon using Eqs. (\ref{MZ}, \ref{SigmaOHz}).
+The results are shown in Fig. \ref{FigMain2L-MagSigma-WithGate} for two values of $U_l$.
+Finite values of $\delta U=U_2-U_1$ slightly distorts the profile of $\Sigma^z_{\text{OH}}$ but does not modify its order of magnitude.
+On the other hand, $\delta U$ also leads to finite values of $M^z$ in 2L-MoS$_2$ nanoribbon.
+One may thus tune the current induced orbital magnetization of a 2L-MoS$_2$ ZZ-nanoribbon from zero to a finite value with the use of an electric-field applied perpendicularly to the nanoribbon plane.
+The OME in 2L-MoS$_2$ nanoribbon also switches sign when the direction of the perpendicularly applied electric field is inverted, providing a versatile tool for controlling the current-induced orbital magnetization.
+The layer-dependent potential $U_l$ simulates the effect of a substrate that interacts with the 2L-MoS$_2$ nanoribbon.
+It also mimics the effect of gate voltage used in field effect transistors to vary the density of electrons in experiments with layered materials.
+The effect of the perpendicular electric field in the noncentrosymmetric 1L-MoS$_2$ ZZ-nanoribbon would consist solely in the change of the Fermi-energy due to electronic doping.
+Hence, the results for the 1L-MoS$_2$ nanoribbon reported through the work would not change.

+To go from the charge-neutrality point ($E_{F}=0$ eV) to the edge-states crossings region ($E_{F}\approx 1$ eV), it is necessary to occupy $N_b\approx 2$ bands associated with edge-states, as illustrated in the right panels of Fig. \ref{fig:figA1}.
+This number does not change as the number of lines in the nanoribbon increases, because they are edge-state bands that cross the bulk gap region and are associated with the MoS$_2$ topology.
+The area of the unit cell of a MoS$_2$ ZZ-nanoribbon with $N$ lines is $A_u=N a^2 \sqrt{3} /2\approx N (8.76\angstrom^2)$.
+Thus, the change in the electronic density necessary to reach the energy where the edge-states cross scales with $N^{-1}$ and is given by $\delta n_e=N_b/A_u\approx (0.23/N) 10^{16} \text{cm}^{-2}$.
+For the very narrow nanoribbons considered here, such electron densities would be quite high.
+However, for wider nanoribbons with $N=500$ lines in breadth (width $W \approx 0.1 \mu$m) the electronic densities are compatible with the ones achieved in experiments \cite{ElectronicDensity-baugher2013intrinsic}.